matthewr0we/matthewr0we.github.io/README.md

 #### <b>Edited Pages</b>

-As part of my role I am responsible for editing a page of the paper per issue, these will be below:
+As part of my role I am responsible for editing a page of the paper per issue, these will all be in one pdf below:<br/>
 <br/>

+<a href="matthewr0we.github.io/forge_merge.pd" target="_blank">PDF.</a>

 ### Other Journalism